The manifest.json

 settingsSchema

-The layout settings of the app, displayed in the VTEX Admin.
+The layout settings of the app displayed in the VTEX Admin.

-For example, on the vtex.wordpress-integration
+For example, in the vtex.wordpress-integration

 app, the following settingsSchema